 Reduce customer onboarding time.
 New customers currently take too long to complete their first transaction, leading to drop-off and support burden.
 We will measure our improvement by reducing the average time to first transaction from 4.2 days (Q4 2025) to 1.5 days (Q2 2026), a 64% reduction, by e.g., automated account setup flow, eliminating manual bank verification steps, pre-filling company data via integrations.
 Owner: Sarah Chen

-Yes, this is long.
-It might seem overly detailed.
+Yes, it’s long.
 But the clarity is what makes it work.

 Sarah knows what she owns.
 The payments team knows they’re affected.
 Leadership knows what success looks like and when.
 No ambiguity.

 The frameworks will keep coming.
 Next year there’ll be a new one.
-But you don’t need it.
+You don’t need it.

-A final note: this post critiques framework proliferation, but the Amazon 6-pager format plus three additions IS a framework.
+One last thing: this post critiques framework proliferation, but the Amazon 6-pager format plus three additions is a framework.
 The distinction isn’t between having structure and not having it.
 It’s between simple structure you can actually use versus complex frameworks that collapse under their own weight.
 Choose structure that clarifies rather than obscures.

 Further Reading